-Lloyd Friedman, MD, is a pulmonary critical care specialist who primarily treats tuberculosis, latent tuberculosis infection and nontuberculous mycobacteria.
+Lloyd Friedman, MD, is a pulmonary critical care specialist who primarily treats tuberculosis (TB), latent tuberculosis infection, and nontuberculous mycobacteria.
 He also cares for critically ill patients in the intensive care unit at Yale New Haven Hospital.

-Dr. Friedman has been following a cohort of welfare patients in New York to assess the incidence of tuberculosis, AIDS and death.
+Dr. Friedman was inspired to become a doctor in New York City in the late 1980s, when the incidence of tuberculosis was increasing dramatically in the city, especially in areas affected by poverty.
+He has been following a cohort of welfare patients in New York to assess the incidence of tuberculosis, AIDS, and death.

 Years In Practice